 Pregnancy is an exciting time for a woman but making healthy choices during this time is crucial.
-If you are pregnant, you should eat healthy foods to ensure that your baby gets the right nutrition for its proper growth and development.
+If you are pregnant, you must eat healthy foods to ensure that your baby gets the right nutrition for his proper growth and development.
 You should include fresh fruits and vegetables in your diet as they are full of essential nutrients and are packed with fibre.
 They provide the baby with minerals and vitamins necessary for his growth.
-One such healthy, tasty, and nutritious fruit is banana.
+One such healthy, tasty, and nutritious fruit that you should consider including in your diet is banana.
 Banana is a tropical fruit and contains essential vitamins, minerals, carbohydrates, and dietary fibre.
 Find out how eating bananas can help you during pregnancy.

 Is it Good to Eat Bananas During Pregnancy?

-Bananas contain high amounts of carbohydrates, dietary fibre, essential fatty acids such as omega-3 and omega-6, Vitamin C, Vitamin B-complex, and minerals like manganese, magnesium, potassium, calcium, iron, copper, and selenium.
+Bananas are a rich source of carbohydrates, dietary fibre, essential fatty acids such as omega-3 and omega-6, Vitamin C, Vitamin B-complex, and minerals like manganese, magnesium, potassium, calcium, copper, and selenium.
 All these nutrients help in the healthy development of the foetus during pregnancy.
-Eating bananas can also provide relief from some of the side effects of pregnancy and can be beneficial for the health of both the mother and the baby.
+Eating bananas can also provide relief from some of the complications that arise in pregnancy and can be beneficial for the health of both the mother and the baby.

 Benefits of Eating Bananas During Pregnancy

 Fruits are healthy and should be a part of diet especially during pregnancy.
 Some of the benefits of eating bananas during pregnancy are mentioned below.

 Bananas are a rich source of Vitamin B6 or pyridoxine.
 Vitamin B6 can cure nausea and morning sickness.
 Hence, eating bananas, especially in the first trimester of pregnancy is particularly recommended to women.